One Love 4 Kids

 PO Box 2704 % Shernet Dixon James Germantown MD 20875 USA

-Our Mission: One Love 4 Kids's mission is to improve educational, economic, and health outcomes for impoverished children and families in Jamaica and the Caribbean Region.
+Our Mission: One Love 4 Kids's mission is to improve educational, economic, and health outcomes for impoverished children and families.
 The organization supports parents and caregivers so that they can empower their children and support community-wide enhancements in education, health, and development.
 Our Vision: One Love 4 Kids's vision is to create a fully educated and empowered society by: supporting children, parents, and communities and by removing barriers to education in Jamaica and the Caribbean.

 Direct beneficiaries per year:

 Clothing distributions, Free tutoring, academic support and resources, scholarships and more.